lucasAnacletoM/Automatic_email/README.md

 * Download JSON
 * Place the JSON file in the same project folder
 * rename the downloaded JSON to key.json (if you change the in the code, you can rename to the name you want!)
-* To install the Google client library for Python, run the following command:
+* To install the Google client library for Python, run the following command in terminal:

 ```
 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib